openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ----------
 username
 ----------
   The unique username for a user in the edX system.
-It can contain alphanumerics and the special characters shown within the brackets: [ _ @ + - . ].
-The username is the only user-provided information that other users can currently see.
-EdX has never allowed users to change usernames, but may do so in the future.
+It can contain alphanumerics and the special characters shown within the brackets:
+  [ _ @ + - . ].
+The username is the only user-provided information that
+  other users can currently see.
+EdX has never allowed users to change usernames, but might do so in the future.

 ------------
 first_name